GGGI PROJECT: Alaska - Net Recovery and Recycling

 Develop a model which can be replicated and integrated into routine activities within the fishing and shipping industries;

-Develop commitment from local fishing industry partners to build on the work done over the course of the project in order to secure longer term sustainability and expansion from this pilot;
+Develop commitment from local fishing industry partners to build on the work done over the course of the project in order to secure longer term sustainability and expansion from the initial pilot;

 Produce data outputs that will build evidence of the end-of-life gear problem in the project location while supporting the development of a practical approach to addressing the problem.